Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric conductors: Numerical examples

 \subsubsection{A multiscale ship simulation}

 Finally, we demonstrate the performance of NRCCIE on a multiscale ship.
 The ship is discretized using $\Ntri=30752$ patches of $\nord=4$.
-The incoming field is a plane wave propagating in the $-\hat{\bx}$ direction and polarized in the $\hat{\bz}$ direction.
+The incoming field is a plane wave propagating in the~$-\hat{\bx}$ direction and polarized in the $\hat{\bz}$ direction.
 Let $R_{j}$ denote the radius of the smallest bounding sphere containing patch $\Gamma_{j}$ centered at its centroid.
 The ratio of the largest to smallest patch size, measured by the enclosing sphere radius $R_{j}$ is $21.5$.
 The ship is approximately $42 \lambda$ in length, $5.7 \lambda$ in width, and $8.7 \lambda$ in height.
 The precision for computing the layer potentials and the FMM were set to $10^{-4}$.
-For this configuration, $289$ GMRES iterations were required for the relative residual to drop below $10^{-6}$, and the solution was computed in $9.1 \times 10^{3}$s.
+For this configuration, $289$ GMRES iterations were required for the relative residual to drop below $10^{-6}$.
 The estimated error in the solution is $\varepsilon_{\textrm{tail}} = 3.8 \times 10^{-3}$.
-In Figure~\ref{fig:cargo_current}, we plot the absolute value of the induced current on the surface of the ship.
+In Fig.~\ref{fig:cargo_current}, we plot the absolute value of the induced current on the surface of the ship.